cesc1989/apuntes/Luna/Backend/Email Verification/Portal Email Verification.md

 This milestone adds a link to a clinical dashboard after the user successfully verifies their email.

 Facts:
-- Only classes that include PortalProviderEntity are: Clinic, Physician, PhysicianGroup, and Practice
+- The only classes that include PortalProviderEntity are: Clinic, Physician, PhysicianGroup, and Practice
 	- These classes can do `send_portal_access_link(provider_email)`
-- There's no link between UserCommunicationMethod and Clinic, PhysicianGroup, and Practice
+- There's no link between `UserCommunicationMethod` and `Clinic`, `PhysicianGroup`, and `Practice`
-	- There's a connection between this class and Physician, though
+	- There's a connection between this class and `Physician`, though
 - In the final verification page a UserCommunicationMethod ID is available
 	- With this ID we can find the instance and it's user
 		- This user could be a Physician or a ShadowUser